(ox i byoo' ti nin)

-Oxybutynin transdermal patches are used to control urgent, frequent, or uncontrolled urination in people who have overactive bladder (a condition in which the bladder muscles have uncontrollable spasms).
+Oxybutynin is used to control urgent, frequent, or uncontrolled urination in people who have overactive bladder (a condition in which the bladder muscles have uncontrollable spasms), spina bifida (a disability that occurs when the spinal cord does not close properly before birth), or other conditions that affect the bladder muscles.
 Oxybutynin is in a class of medications called anticholinergics.
 It works by relaxing the bladder muscles to prevent urgent, frequent, or uncontrolled urination.

 HOW should this medicine be used?

-Transdermal oxybutynin controls the symptoms of overactive bladder but does not cure the condition.
-Continue to take transdermal oxybutynin even if you feel well.
-Do not stop taking transdermal oxybutynin without talking to your doctor.
+Oxybutynin may control your symptoms, but will not cure your condition.
+Continue to take oxybutynin even if you feel well.
+Do not stop taking oxybutynin without talking to your doctor.

 Are there OTHER USES for this medicine?

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to oxybutynin, any other medications, or any of the ingredients in oxybutynin tablets, extended-release tablets, or syrup.
 Ask your doctor or pharmacist for a list of the ingredients.